Information for term Language + Culture

-- Visit stunning medieval walled towns, Óbidos and Sintra.
+- Visit stunning medieval walled towns like Óbidos and Sintra.

-- See the city of Porto like tourists rarely do, by attending a concert at Casa da Musica, touring the gardens of Serralves, visiting neighboring Gaia, linked by many bridges.
+- See the city of Porto like tourists rarely do - with a scenic walking tour that explores the gardens of Serralves.

 - Explore a Romanesque cathedral and gilded Baroque altarpieces during a tour of Évora, a historical center surrounded by 16th-century walls.

-- Get into campus life by joining a student association, drama group, or sports team.
+- Get into campus life by joining a student association or sports team.

-- Take advantage of Lisbon’s vibrant theatre and historic opera house, plus concert venues, galleries, and a dynamic cinemathèque.
+- Take advantage of Lisbon’s vibrant theater and historic opera house, plus concert venues, galleries, and a dynamic cinemathèque.

 Volunteering.
 Students who want to share their time and gain practical skills can connect with a range of organizations throughout Lisbon that need support.

 Peer support.
-Lisbon Buddies – students from FCSH – introduce CIEE students to routine life and help students make connections and find their way around.
+Connect with Lisbon Buddies – students from FCSH – to discover local culture, routine student life, and practice Portuguese.

 Program BlogsClick to Open